-Grades 9-12 English Language Development Course Placement Guide
+Grades 8-12 English Language Development Course Placement Guide

+Introduction

-Introduction This revised placement guide provides teachers direction when selecting a suitable course for students learning English.
+This revised placement guide provides teachers direction when selecting a suitable course for students learning English.
 When possible, thoroughly review students' transcripts, ELPAC/CAASPP/NWEA scores, and have a conversation with students about their educational history and exposure to the English language before enrolling them into a course on this guide.

 EL Newcomers Students learning a new language gain metacognitive awareness of what language is and how it is used and apply this awareness in their language learning strategies, including drawing upon the knowledge of their native language.
-Initial ELPAC Level RIT/Lexile Range Elective Course Options Details Novice 121 or lower/BR-400L Rosetta Stone English 1 -2 Online program to help students develop fundamental English language skills.
-Novice 121 or below/BR-400L ELL Foundations Newcomer (Edmentum) Online program that facilitates the introduction of basic vocabulary and sentence structure.
-Novice 121 or lower/BR-400L ELD Newcomer Provides essential vocabulary and language instruction for Newcomers.
-Novice 121 or lower/BR-565L System 44 System 44 is recommended for students who need phonics support in both their first language and English.
+Initial ELPAC Level RIT/Lexile Elective Course Range Options Details Grade 8 Novice 115 or lower/ BR400L ELL Foundations Newcomer (Edmentum) and System 44 Online program that facilitates the introduction of basic vocabulary and sentence structure.
+System 44 is recommended for students who need phonics support in both their first language and English.
+Grades 9-12 Grades 9-12 Novice 121 or lower/ BR-400L Rosetta Stone English 1 -2 Online program to help students develop fundamental English language skills.
+Novice 121 or below/ BR-400L ELL Foundations Newcomer (Edmentum) Online program that facilitates the introduction of basic vocabulary and sentence structure.

+Novice 121 or lower/ BR-400L ELD Newcomer Provides essential vocabulary and language instruction for Newcomers.
+Novice 121 or lower/ BR-565L System 44 System 44 is recommended for students who need phonics support in both their first language and English.

 These courses place heavy emphasis on developing and using foundational literacy skills.
-Foundational literacy skills may include print concepts, phonological awareness, phonics, word recognition, and fluency.
+Foundational literacy skills may include print concepts, phonological awareness, phonics, word recognition and fluency.